 One in four internet users uses a VPN.
 But what is that, exactly?
 Do you want to know but are afraid to ask?
 Do you need an explanation that is not heavy in technical terms?
-Then you have come to the right article.
+Then you have come to the right place – this is our “VPN for beginners” article!

 Let’s take a car ride as an analogy.
 Imagine the internet as a bunch of roads that connect your home (your device) to a variety of destinations (websites and services).